Pearle’s Perspective #07: LL Bean

 I carried pieces of the Berlin Wall in my Field Coat pockets.

-Eventually my travels eventually took me to a kibbutz in the Golan Heights.
-Much to my parents' dismay I had the time of my life, working hard and finding many cute Israeli and fellow volunteer boys to date.
 I stayed nearly a year until scud missiles landed in Kiryat Shmona a few kilometers away.
-I bought a ticket home, threw all the clothes I wore during my travels away, but the Field Coat remained and landed safely in the United States, waiting for the next adventure.
+I bought a ticket home, threw all the clothes I wore during my travels away, but my Field Coat remained and landed safely in the United States, waiting for its next move.

 Next